Your brand is your author name.

-If you would like to learn more about these and other programs, I would highly recommend signing up for the teachable class Author Elena Dillon has created titled Visual Content Marketing for Authors.
-These are all on-demand classes (meaning you can sign up and take them without being scheduled in a set class.
+In the meantime, If you would like to learn more about these and other programs, I would highly recommend signing up for the teachable class Author Elena Dillon has created titled Visual Content Marketing for Authors.
+These are all on-demand classes (meaning you can sign up and take them without being scheduled in a set class).
 She also offers a Scrivener class and a Pinterest class.
 Take a look at http://confused-and-terrified-writer.teachable.com/ Her videos offer step by step instructions and she provides written out lessons explaining things in detail.

 Denise graduated from CSUF with a degree in Communications, landed an internship with a fortune 500 corporation, and proceeded to earn her MBA in Marketing while working through the ranks.
 Over the past 25+ years, she has held positions in Marketing Services, Product Marketing, and Trade Marketing, as well as been a freelance Marketing Professional for several small and medium sized companies.
 Denise has used her marketing and writing skills as a volunteer social media director for the SoCal Christian Writers’ Conference and has an author platform called Denise M. Colby, with her own brand, website, blog and social media.
 She has published two poems/articles in two books and eight magazine articles to date, and is editing her Historical Romance novel she’s written.
 Currently she works for NDS as a E-Commerce Content Marketing Manager, which is a fancy way to say she does a mixture of copywriting, spreadsheets and project management.